endfront/LayJS/doc/progress.markdown

   - function to get all partLevelS from many?
   - checkIsValidUtils.isExpanderAttr() <- make similar to prevent takes of "$type", "$inherit", "$observe"
   - checkAndThrowErrorAttrAsTake
-  - ".../" to reach row level from descendant level compound
   - LAY.Many.remove()
   - add copyright to js files
   - test Textarea